Meet Tomoya

 Television

-CBS Sports, Spectrum News, TV Asahi, Tokyo Broadcasting System, Nippon TV, Fuji TV, Yomiuri TV, Hokkaido Cultural Broadcasting, ABEMA TV
+CBS Sports, Spectrum News, TV Asahi, Tokyo Broadcasting System, Nippon TV, Fuji TV, Yomiuri TV, Tokyo MX, Hokkaido Cultural Broadcasting, ABEMA TV

 Newspapers/Magazines